Research

 Chazen Global Insights: When Corporations Issue Debt

-3. Short-Selling Restrictions and Returns: A Natural Experiment with Fernando Barbosa, Marco Bonomo and João de Melo.
-Revise and Resubmit at Journal of Empirical Finance (revised February, 2020)
+Short-Selling Restrictions and Returns: A Natural Experiment with Fernando Barbosa, Marco Bonomo and João de Melo.
+Revised February 2020

 Winner of the Brazilian Econometric Society Best Paper Award 2015.